Deciding Where to go in Tasmania

 - Cascade Brewery – the oldest operating brewery in Australia offers daily tours and tastings

-- Mount Wellington / kunanyi – fantastic views over the region
+- Mount Wellington / kunanyi – fantastic views over the region from its highest point

 Local tip: Try to plan your itinerary so you are in Hobart on a Saturday to check out the weekly Salamanca Market.

 Huon Valley & Bruny Island (aka the South)

 The south of Tasmania offers fantastic food experiences, deserted beaches and the Huon Valley’s cider country.